Published on July 4th, 2017 | by William Charles27

 - If within the United States call 1-800-253-1720

 Once you’ve called you need to tell American Express that you’d like to have your annual fees waived as you are Active Duty, you might need to mention the SCRA as well.
 If they seem like they don’t know what you’re talking about, ask politely to be escalated to a supervisor.
 American Express will then ask you a series of questions (approximately 10, such as when you entered active duty & how long you’re commitment is).
 They will then verify your details with the Department of Defense (this verification usually takes 4-8 weeks).
 Previously charged annual fees will then be refunded and will be waived for the duration of your Active Duty.
+This also applies to spouses of active duty members.

 Cards To Consider: